einbaumhaus/Dimension-Tension/README.md

 # Dimensional Tension
-Game about comaprng 2D and 3D perspectives currently in development for my MA
+Game about comapring 2D and 3D perspectives currently in development for my MA